 How do I make my Vikings look historically accurate?

-Avoid the horned helmet — that was nineteenth-century opera, not the Viking Age.
+Avoid the horned helmet, which belongs to nineteenth-century opera rather than the Viking Age.
 Reference Sutton Hoo helmets, Gokstad and Oseberg ship finds, Birka grave goods, and Gotland picture-stones in the prompt language.
 Mention specific objects: pattern-welded swords, copper-alloy brooches, bone combs, silver arm-rings.

 How do I keep my Viking cast consistent across scenes?

-Use the Character Lineup workflow to lock in each warrior — beard, weapon, shield-paint, mail or leather — then reference that character card in every prompt.
+Use the Character Lineup workflow to lock in each warrior, including beard, weapon, shield-paint, and mail or leather, then reference that character card in every prompt.
 Morphic preserves wardrobe and signature details across the series.

 How do I write a good prompt for a Viking scene?